I’m often asked what the best age is to spay and neuter a dog – and the real answer is, it depends!

 Are there any risks to spaying or neutering?

 Like I said earlier, any surgery carries risks, even a spay or neuter, but the chances of complications are very small in healthy animals.
+While pet insurance does not cover the spaying or neutering procedure itself (since it is seen as a preventive measure), if there are health complications that arise as a result of the procedure, they may be eligible for coverage.

-One last note about spayed dogs: they are more likely to develop incontinence later in life.
+One last note about spayed dogs: they are more likely to develop urinary incontinence later in life.
 This has nothing to do with the age at which they were spayed, as previously thought, but the chances of hormone responsive incontinence are higher in spayed females than in intact females.
 Generally, the condition responds very well to medication, and does not pose a serious health threat.

 To make a very long story short, having your pet spayed or neutered should be a question of WHEN, not IF.
 The best age to have your pet spayed or neutered depends heavily on your pet’s size, breed and lifestyle.
 Talk to your veterinarian to determine the best time for your family, and then follow through.
-Your pet, and future generations of shelter dogs, will thank you!